johnB96/sample/README.md

 docker login && docker push jbedalov/sample:v1
 ```

-To pull from the external repository (CI/CD pipeline can publish this image to cloud for running)
+To pull from the external repository (CI/CD pipeline can push this image to your cloud provider)
 ```
 docker login && docker pull jbedalov/sample:v1
 ```